Thorstensen/Code-Examples/01 - Introduction to MassTransit/README.md

 ## Introduction to MassTransit
-A short an simple introduction to MassTransit, the free and open-source distributed application framework for .NET https://masstransit-project.com/
+A brief introduction to MassTransit, the free and open-source distributed application framework for .NET https://masstransit-project.com/

 ### How do I run this demo?